 Post-processor configuration-machine data file (.SM)

 At version 7 all post-processor configuration is in a file with the .SM extension.
 The .SM file is a text file that can be viewed or changed using a text editor such as Notepad.
+At Version 9 there is also a facility to review and modify the SM configuration data within Cadfil using the Show Post-Processor Conguration Data menu option on the NC Post Process menu option.
+The following link describes the SM editor option.
 If you use notepad set ‘Word Wrap off’ on the ‘Format’ menu.
 New features have been continuously added to the SM files with subsequent Cadfil version updates.
 The SM file is found in he Cadfil install directory.
 When Cadfil is run a file called ‘default.sm’. is always read but the a command line argument can be added to the Cadfil start shortcuts to specify a SM file name, the syntax for the command line is \lang filename.sm.
 There is also an option to browse and select an SM file from a menu option on the NC menu.
 If on reading the .SM there are errors in it there is than an option to view the error log which will identify the problems.
 If there are errors in the file all the post-process options will be greyed out, that is, you will NOT be able to post-process.